jaskiratsingh2000/docs/source/onboard/migrating-to-mattermost.rst

 The following instructions migrate Mattermost from one server to another by backing up and restoring the Mattermost database and ``config.json`` file.
 For these instructions **SOURCE** refers to the Mattermost server *from which* your system will be migrated and **DESTINATION** refers to the Mattermost server *to which* your system will be migrated.

 1. Back up your SOURCE Mattermost server.
-    1. See `Backup and Disaster Recovery documentation <https://docs.mattermost.com/deploy/backup-disaster-recovery.html>`__.
+    a.
+See `Backup and Disaster Recovery documentation <https://docs.mattermost.com/deploy/backup-disaster-recovery.html>`__.
 2. Upgrade your SOURCE Mattermost server to the latest major build version.
-    1. See `Upgrading Mattermost Server documentation <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__.
+    a.
+See `Upgrading Mattermost Server documentation <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__.
 3. Install the latest major build of Mattermost server as your DESTINATION.
-    1. See `Install Mattermost documentation <https://docs.mattermost.com/guides/install-deploy-upgrade-scale.html#install-mattermost>`__ for details.
+    a.
+See `Install Mattermost documentation <https://docs.mattermost.com/guides/install-deploy-upgrade-scale.html#install-mattermost>`__ for details.
 Make sure your new instance is properly configured and tested.
 The database type (MySQL or PostgreSQL) and version of SOURCE and DESTINATION deployments need to match.
-    2. Stop the DESTINATION server using ``sudo stop mattermost``, then back up the database and ``config.json`` file.
+    b.
+Stop the DESTINATION server using ``sudo stop mattermost``, then back up the database and ``config.json`` file.
 4. Migrate database from SOURCE to DESTINATION.
-    1. Backup the database from the SOURCE Mattermost server and restore it in place of the database to which the DESTINATION server is connected.
+    a.
+Backup the database from the SOURCE Mattermost server and restore it in place of the database to which the DESTINATION server is connected.
 5. Migrate ``config.json`` from SOURCE to DESTINATION.
-    1. Copy of ``config.json`` file from SOURCE deployment to DESTINATION.
+    a.
+Copy of ``config.json`` file from SOURCE deployment to DESTINATION.
 6. If you use local storage (``FileSettings.DriverName`` is set to ``local``), migrate ``./data`` from SOURCE to DESTINATION.
-    1. Copy the ``./data`` directory from SOURCE deployment to DESTINATION.
+    a.
+Copy the ``./data`` directory from SOURCE deployment to DESTINATION.
-    2. If you use a directory other than ``./data``, copy that directory instead.
+    b.
+If you use a directory other than ``./data``, copy that directory instead.
 7. Start the DESTINATION deployment.
-    1. Run ``sudo start mattermost``.
+    a.
+Run ``sudo start mattermost``.
-    2. Go to the **System Console**, make a minor change, and save it to upgrade your ``config.json`` schema to the latest version using default values for any new settings added.
+    b.
+Go to the **System Console**, make a minor change, and save it to upgrade your ``config.json`` schema to the latest version using default values for any new settings added.
 8. Test that the system is working by going to the URL of an existing team.
-    1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.
+    a.
+You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

 Once your migration is complete and verified, you can optionally `upgrade the Team Edition of Mattermost to Enterprise Edition using the upgrade guide <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html#upgrading-team-edition-to-enterprise-edition>`__.